 Roche (ROG) Given a CHF 230 Price Target by Morgan Stanley Analysts

-Morgan Stanley set a CHF 230 target price on Roche (VTX:ROG) in a research note issued to investors on Tuesday morning.
-The firm currently has a sell rating on the healthcare company’s stock.
+Morgan Stanley set a CHF 230 target price on Roche (VTX:ROG) in a research note published on Tuesday, March 27th.
+The brokerage currently has a sell rating on the healthcare company’s stock.

-A number of other brokerages have also recently commented on ROG.
-Jefferies Group set a CHF 300 target price on shares of Roche and gave the company a buy rating in a report on Friday, January 5th.
-UBS set a CHF 260 target price on shares of Roche and gave the company a neutral rating in a report on Monday, January 8th.
-JPMorgan Chase & Co. set a CHF 300 target price on shares of Roche and gave the company a buy rating in a report on Thursday, January 4th.
-Sanford C. Bernstein set a CHF 262 target price on shares of Roche and gave the company a buy rating in a report on Friday, December 1st.
-Finally, Nord/LB restated a buy rating on shares of Roche in a report on Wednesday, December 27th.
-Five equities research analysts have rated the stock with a sell rating, six have given a hold rating and ten have issued a buy rating to the company’s stock.
-Roche has an average rating of Hold and a consensus price target of CHF 253.30.
+Several other equities analysts also recently weighed in on the stock.
+JPMorgan Chase reiterated a buy rating on shares of Roche in a report on Tuesday, March 27th.
+Goldman Sachs set a CHF 300 price target on shares of Roche and gave the stock a buy rating in a report on Tuesday, March 27th.
+Jefferies Group set a CHF 285 price objective on shares of Roche and gave the stock a buy rating in a research note on Friday, March 23rd.
+Deutsche Bank reaffirmed a neutral rating on shares of Roche in a research note on Wednesday, March 21st.
+Finally, UBS set a CHF 237 price objective on shares of Roche and gave the stock a neutral rating in a research note on Tuesday, March 20th.
+Five equities research analysts have rated the stock with a sell rating, six have assigned a hold rating and ten have given a buy rating to the company’s stock.
+The company has a consensus rating of Hold and a consensus price target of CHF 253.30.

-WARNING: “Roche (ROG) Given a CHF 230 Price Target by Morgan Stanley Analysts” was first posted by Macon Daily and is the sole property of of Macon Daily.
-If you are reading this news story on another website, it was illegally stolen and reposted in violation of US and international copyright laws.
-The legal version of this news story can be accessed at https://macondaily.com/2018/03/28/roche-rog-given-a-chf-230-price-target-by-morgan-stanley-analysts.html.
+TRADEMARK VIOLATION NOTICE: This story was originally published by Macon Daily and is owned by of Macon Daily.
+If you are viewing this story on another website, it was illegally copied and republished in violation of United States & international trademark & copyright law.
+The original version of this story can be viewed at https://macondaily.com/2018/04/04/roche-rog-given-a-chf-230-price-target-by-morgan-stanley-analysts-updated.html.

 About Roche